coti-io/coti-hardhat-template/README.md

 # COTI Hardhat Template

-This project demonstrates a basic Hardhat use case.
+A simple template to get started with smart contract development on COTI with [Hardhat](https://hardhat.org/) and TypeScript.
+The template demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

 Try running some of the following tasks: